berkeley-scf/parallel-scf-2016/session2.md

  - For R in particular, some of R's parallel functions allow you to say whether the tasks should be prescheduled.
 E.g., the *mc.preschedule* argument in *mclapply* and the *.scheduling* argument in *parLapply*.
+ - In iPython, dynamic assignment is called a *load-balanced view*, while prescheduling is called a *direct view*.

 # Basic parallelized loops/maps/apply - Overview